-Advance students to the next level of robotics.
-UKIT Intermediate deepens students’ skills by introducing more complex builds with interactive sensors, and increasingly challenging STEM lessons.
+Propel students to the next level of robotics.
+UKIT Intermediate deepens students’ skills by introducing more complex builds with interactive sensors and increasingly challenging STEM lessons.

-- Comprehensive building kit with sensor integration – no additional pieces required
+- A comprehensive building kit with sensor integration is included.
+No additional pieces are required.

-- NGSS-aligned curriculum provide 5E lesson plans on integrated STEM topics, such as physical science, earth science, and engineering.
+- NGSS-aligned curriculum provides 5E lesson plans on integrated STEM topics, such as physical science, earth science, and engineering.
 Register for a free account to view a sample of our UKIT Intermediate curriculum here.

-- Up to 15 pre-designed models in the app or create your own custom robots
+- Up to 15 pre-designed models are included in the app or create your own custom robots.

 “I am able to combine science and technology together while students engage in building, designing, and programming robots.
 The learning outcomes that I have seen with my students are their ability to work together; solving problems; building a robot from a diagram and then adjusting it to suit the needs of their ideas.”

-Trolley robot from Unit 6 and Unit 7 of the UKIT Intermediate curriculum combines sensor integration with movement.
+Trolley robot from the UKIT Intermediate curriculum combines sensor integration with movement.
 Students program Trolley’s infrared sensor to avoid obstacles and assess issues in its environment.
 Students make connections to how industrial robots can help our communities in all kinds of ways, such as inspecting an area for safety.